-Sei whales (Balaenoptera borealis) are currently classified as globally endangered by the International Union for Conservation of Nature, due to heavy exploitation by commercial whaling operations in the 1900s.
-Little is understood about the modern-day distribution and ecology of this species worldwide, due to its occurrence in predominantly offshore habitats (making it challenging to study) and the unpredictable fluctuations in its distribution between years.
+Sei whales (Balaenoptera borealis) are currently classified as globally Endangered by the International Union for Conservation of Nature, due to heavy exploitation and population decline during commercial whaling operations in the 1900s.
+Relatively little is understood about the modern-day distribution and ecology of sei whales worldwide, since in many geographic regions they are found primarily in offshore habitats and their occurrence can be less predictable than other baleen whale species – both factors making the species costly and logistically-challenging to study.